blocksds/sdk/docs/content/docs/guides/usage_notes.md

   in VRAM from the start.

 Note that the IWRAM and VRAM options aren't supported for DSi applications.
+Pass option `-h 0x200` to `ndstool` to force the ROM to be NDS-only and remove DSi code.

 #### ARM9 options